Choheron/InvenPro/README.md

 * Storage of all changes and information locally, in Json files.
 * Sorts Inventory by __Computers__, __Softwares__, __Office Items__, __Field Items__
 * The ability to export data to Excel sheets for Tax or Archive reasons.
 (Planned)
-* The ability to filter all items and computers by location and type
+* The ability to filter all items and computers by location or other attributes.
+(Planned)

 ## Developed by [Thomas Campbell](https://thomascampbell.dev/)
 * Built in python, due to pythons ease of interaction with Excel and Json files, InvenPro uses **Tkinter**, **Pillow**, **Openpyxl** and more.